djx314/scala-start/README.md

 1. Run `sbt.bat` in Windows CMD or WSL.
 1. Run `run` task in SBT shell.

-If you are using `PowerShell`, this can be:
+If you are using `PowerShell`, you should enter CMD first.
+This can be:
 ``` shell
 cmd
 sbt